Data Frame Conversion in miniextendr

 - Shorter vecs: padded with

-NA - Longer vecs: truncated to N (extra elements silently dropped)
+NA. - Longer vecs: truncated to N (extra elements silently dropped).

-Auto-expand (expand or unnest): Column count determined at runtime
+Auto-expand (expand or unnest): column count determined at runtime from the maximum length across all rows.

 #[derive(Clone, DataFrameRow)]